gjoeckel/otter/project-rules.md

 ## 🔼 GIT PUSH WORKFLOW (USER SHORTCUT)

 When the user types "push to github", perform these steps automatically:
+1. Verify authorization: message is exactly `push to github` (case-sensitive, no extra text).
+2. Determine baseline: prefer `@{upstream}..HEAD`; fallback to `origin/<current-branch>..HEAD` if upstream unset.
+3. Generate a high‑level one‑line summary describing all changes since baseline (e.g., "updated widget HTML/CSS").
-1. Update the changelog with a new timestamped entry summarizing the changes.
+4. Update `changelog.md`: add a new entry labeled `push to github` with timestamp and the same one‑line summary.
-2. Commit all changes locally using the new changelog entry header as the commit message.
+5. In Git Bash, create `.commitmsg` containing that one‑line summary; `git add .`; `git commit -F .commitmsg` (roll‑up commit on top).
-3. Push the current branch to the remote using the same commit message.
+6. `git push` current branch to remote.
+7. Remove `.commitmsg`.

 ---